segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/swift/implementation.md

 ---

 ## Getting started
-To get started with the Analytics-Swift mobile library:
+To get started with the Analytics Swift mobile library:

 1. Create a Source in Segment.
     1. Go to **Connections > Sources > Add Source**.